 Graham Hill came from a family of non-affluent working class people.

 Hendon technical College.
 Universal Motor Racing Club, Brands Hatch.

-Chronology/Biography of Graham Hill:
+Timeline/Biography of Graham Hill:

 Drove in a record 176 motor racing Grand Prix events.
 Won over 20.